1. About this notice

 The UoW collects, uses and is responsible for certain personal data about you.
 This is known as “processing”.
 When we do so we are regulated under the GDPR and DPA 2018 which applies across the European Union and we are responsible as ‘data controller’ of that personal data for the purposes of those laws.

-The purpose of this notice is to explain how the University of Warwick (“UOW”) and more specifically the University’s Wellbeing Support Services (“WSS”) will collect and use (process) your personal data, what rights you have in relation to that data and to provide transparency about the data collected about you.
+The purpose of this notice is to explain how the University of Warwick (“UOW”) and more specifically the University’s Wellbeing and Student Support (“WSS”) will collect and use (process) your personal data, what rights you have in relation to that data and to provide transparency about the data collected about you.

 The UOW is the data controller under the GDPR and the DPA 2018 and we will process your personal data in accordance with the GDPR and DPA 2018 at all times.
 You, as a ‘data subject’, therefore have specific rights to the data that we hold, collect and process.

 Throughout this notice, “University”, “we”, “our”, and “us” refer to the UOW and WSS; “you” and “your” refer to those expressing an interest in becoming a student at the University (both prior to and during the application process), and those who later become enrolled students at the University.

 WSS encompasses the departments of the Counselling and Psychology Interventions Team, Disability Team and Wellbeing Support Team.

 If you would like this notice in another format (for example: audio, large print, braille), please contact us.